campattison/source_analysis_recommender/README.md

         "key_arguments": [
-          "The argument establishing mimesis as a universal principle in poetic theory is consistently articulated in both texts, demonstrating a shared belief in the function of imitation as a creative act.", "Both texts articulate detailed classifications of poetic genres, particularly in their treatment of tragedy and comedy, using parallel technical vocabulary that underscores their common analytical heritage.", "The Greek text’s structured approach to defining poetic elements (using syllogistic and deductive reasoning) is mirrored and extended by the Arabic text, where the core principles are maintained but are innovatively adapted to include additional literary and moral dimensions."
+          "The argument establishing mimesis as a universal principle in poetic theory is consistently articulated in both texts, demonstrating a shared belief in the function of imitation as a creative act.", "Both texts articulate detailed classifications of poetic genres, particularly in their treatment of tragedy and comedy, using parallel technical vocabulary that underscores their common analytical heritage.", "The Greek text's structured approach to defining poetic elements (using syllogistic and deductive reasoning) is mirrored and extended by the Arabic text, where the core principles are maintained but are innovatively adapted to include additional literary and moral dimensions."
         ]
       },
       "linguistic_analysis": {